Skip to content

 1. You are deploying a massive infrastructure update involving 50 new resources.
 During the deployment, the 45th resource fails to create due to an insufficient permissions error.
 What state will the first 44 resources be in after the deployment process fully concludes?

 CloudFormation will automatically roll back the entire deployment, meaning the first 44 resources will be completely deleted if this was a new stack, or reverted to their previous state if this was an update.
-This “all-or-nothing” transaction model ensures your infrastructure never gets stuck in an inconsistent, partially deployed state.
+This “all-or-nothing” transaction model usually prevents your infrastructure from getting stuck in an inconsistent, partially deployed state.
 Once the rollback finishes, the stack will reach the UPDATE_ROLLBACK_COMPLETE or ROLLBACK_COMPLETE state, representing the last known good configuration.
 This automatic safety mechanism is a key differentiator from tools like Terraform, where a failed apply often leaves resources in a partial state that requires manual cleanup.

 2. Your company is expanding its network and you need to increase the size of an existing production VPC.
 You update the `CidrBlock` property in your CloudFormation template from `10.0.0.0/16` to `10.0.0.0/15` and execute the update.
 What is the immediate impact on the resources currently running inside this VPC?